2025

 Effects of the energy crisis on the scientific sector

 The committees of the Standing Conference have dealt intensively with the effects of the energy crisis on institutions of higher education, university hospitals, non-university research institutions and student services.
-Due to the importance of institutions of higher education as educational institutions and in view of the high demand for skilled workers, the Conference of Education Ministers has advocated in particular that institutions of higher education, university hospitals, research institutions and student services be treated as "protected customers" within the meaning of the Energy Industry Act, the Gas Grid Access Ordinance and the "SoS Ordinance" and that all institutions fall under the protection of the energy price brake.
+Due to the importance of institutions of higher education as educational institutions and in view of the high demand for skilled workers, the Standing Conference has advocated in particular that institutions of higher education, university hospitals, research institutions and student services be treated as "protected customers" within the meaning of the Energy Industry Act, the Gas Grid Access Ordinance and the "SoS Ordinance" and that all institutions fall under the protection of the energy price brake.

 Measures for dealing with the coronavirus

-In order to continue to support institutions of higher education, teaching staff and students in dealing with the effects of the coronavirus pandemic, the Standing Conference of the Ministers of Education and Cultural Affairs of the Länder in the Federal Republic of Germany has decided on measures to continue to deal with the Covid-19 pandemic in the higher education sector in 2022 and, in particular, to organize the 2022 summer semester.
+In order to support institutions of higher education, teaching staff and students in dealing with the effects of the coronavirus pandemic, the Standing Conference of the Ministers of Education and Cultural Affairs of the Länder in the Federal Republic of Germany has decided on measures to continue to deal with the Covid-19 pandemic in the higher education sector in 2022 and, in particular, to organize the 2022 summer semester.
 The aim was to ensure a responsible return to the institutions of higher education and thus a normal university day in attendance.

-The Länder have responded to the fact that the pandemic – in addition to the social consequences – has in some cases caused severe psychological stress for students by expanding counseling services.
+The Länder have responded to the fact that the pandemic – in addition to the social consequences – has in some cases caused severe psychological stress for students by expanding counselling services.
 In order to strengthen students' mental health in the long term, study-related measures such as (elective) courses and mentoring programmes can also have a supportive effect.

 The pandemic has also had an impact on the progress of at least some students.
 The Länder have approached the federal government to support students in their efforts to successfully continue their studies in terms of content and organization.
-This applies, for example, to catching up on study content, courses, examinations and external internships and also includes the provision of the necessary counseling services.
+This applies, for example, to catching up on study content, courses, examinations and external internships and also includes the provision of the necessary counselling services.

 Post-qualification of teachers for physical education in primary schools